asbonatto/CarND-PID-Control/README.md

 ## Reflection

+PID control is very useful control method in case the engineer does not have a mathematical model of the system for more detailed techniques such as optimal control or pole placement.
+The technique creates an actuation signal based on the Proportional, Integral and Derivatives of the tracking error :

+1. The proportional gain acts on the instantaneous error of the system.
+If the gain is sufficiently positive the actuator tend to stabilize the system.
+2. The integral component is used to eliminate the steady-state error, or bias.
+In the case of the driving car, this component helped speed up the recovery during curves, as the tracking error accumulates.
+3. The derivative component acts as a "predictive" component that reacts faster than the proportional component in case of a sudden increase in error.
+This component makes the system converge to the reference trajectory faster and also dampens the oscillations.

 The classical tuning methods are based on the following steps:

 1. Determine the Kp coefficient so that the system has a fast response.
 Usually this is accomplished by increasing the proportional gain until the system is marginally stable, i.e., oscillates.
 2. Determine the Ki coefficient so that the steady state error vanishes.
 Usually the Ki coefficient is fairly small.
 3. Finally, increase the Kd coefficient until the rise time and overshoot are acceptable.
 Caution is needed to avoid destabilization of the system with too high Kd.